gilliam/articles/architecture-intro.md

 private clouds.

-Gilliam borrows code and ideas from open source projects such as [Flynn](http://flynn.io) and Cloud Foundary.
+Gilliam borrows code and ideas from open source projects such as [Flynn](http://flynn.io) and Cloud Foundry.
 It also builds upon code and ideas from [Heroku](http://heroku.com) and other platform as a services.